JakeChampion/fetch/README.md

   subdomain or port number also constitutes another domain), please familiarize yourself with all the intricacies and limitations of [CORS][] requests.
-  Because CORS requires participation of the server by implementing specific HTTP response headers, it is often nontrivial to set up or debug.
+  Because CORS requires participation of the server by implementing specific HTTP response headers, it is often non-trivial to set up or debug.
 CORS is exclusively handled by the browser's internal mechanisms which this polyfill cannot influence.